Samsung/TizenRT/os/fs/smartfs/README.txt

   number holding the files' data.
 Each file in the directory has a fixed-size "directory entry" that has bits to indicate if it is still active or has been deleted, file permission bits, first sector number, date (utc stamp), and filename.
-The maximum filename length is set from the CONFIG_SMARTFS_ MAXNAMLEN config value at the time the mksmartfs command is executed.
+The maximum filename length is set on the basis of CONFIG_SMARTFS_MAXNAMLEN during the execution of the mksmartfs command.
   Changes to the CONFIG_SMARTFS_MAXNAMLEN parameter will not be reflected on the volume unless it is reformatted.
 The same is true for a few other changes including the sector size parameter.